Home » Recipes » Carrot Candy Recipe

 Carrot candy and an orange tea towel on a white background

-What Inspired This Carrot Candy Recipe?
+What Inspired Me to Make This Carrot Candy Recipe?

-Carrot might not be not an iconic “fall flavor” like the ones I’ve just mentioned, and I know that not everyone loves the idea of “vegetables for dessert” (my parsnip cookies and butternut squash pudding would beg to differ, though…) but with the right blend of spices, I think that carrot cake encapsulates those cozy fall feelings just as well as a pumpkin spice latte or a mug of hot buttered brandy.
+One of my favorite things about autumn baking is the wide range of seasonal flavors.
+Not just pumpkin spice (obviously!) but all of the other classics, like apple, pear, coffee, and chai.
+Somehow I feel like I’ll never run out of new combinations.
+And while carrot might not be not an iconic “fall flavor” like the ones I’ve just mentioned, and I know that not everyone loves the idea of “vegetables for dessert” (my parsnip cookies and butternut squash pudding would beg to differ, though…) with the right blend of spices, I think that carrot cake encapsulates those cozy fall feelings just as well as a pumpkin spice latte or a mug of hot buttered brandy.
 And I swear that this carrot candy tastes just like a slice of carrot cake, but in gummy candy form.

 Hand holding two squares of carrot ginger gummy candy